MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 After completing the previous task, you should still be signed into the **Microsoft 365 admin center** as the **MOD Administrator** account.
 In this task, you will begin implementing Adatum’s Microsoft 365 pilot project as Holly Dickson, Adatum’s new Microsoft 365 Administrator.
 Therefore, you will begin this task by logging out of Microsoft 365 as the MOD Administrator and you will log back in as Holly.

 In the prior task, you noticed that your Microsoft 365 trial tenant came equipped with a list of active users.
-As Holly Dickson, Adatum's Microsoft 365 Administrator, you have selected the following users to help with your pilot project: Alex Wilber, Joni Sherman, Lynne Robbins, and Patti Fernandez.
+As Holly Dickson, Adatum's Microsoft 365 Administrator, you have selected the following members of the Microsoft 365 pilot project team to assist with the initial phase of the deployment: Alex Wilber, Joni Sherman, Lynne Robbins, and Patti Fernandez.

 Each user is a key member of your pilot project team.
 While their user accounts are already present in Microsoft 365, you need to configure their passwords so they can more easily sign into Microsoft 365 when needed in the upcoming lab exercises.
 You will assign **User.pw1** as their user password, just as you did when you created Holly's account.
 You also need to add a Microsoft 365 group that will be used in a later lab exercise.